Regular Employee Benefits

 - Is a defined benefit plan that provides employees with retirement benefits, survivor benefits, and, in some instances, a lump-sum death benefit payment for the beneficiary.

-- Employees become vested (eligible for contributions) after five years of employment.
+- Employees become vested (eligible for contributions) after ten years of employment.

 - Academic, executive and professional/administrative staff employees may enroll in either the defined benefit plan (basic retirement benefit plan) or one of the defined contribution plans (optional retirement benefit plans) available.